usebrain1/usebrain1.github.io/game rating.md

 <img src="images/region_rating_chi square test.png?raw=true"/>

 Given that the p value is higher than 0.05, we fail to reject the null hypothesis.
-We can conclude that there is no relationship between the region and game rating.
+We cannot conclude that there is a relationship between the region and game rating.